ishuru/pic-grabber/README.md

 ### Common Issues

-1. Icon overlapping with website elements
+1. **Icon Overlapping with Website Elements**:
-   - The extension uses smart positioning to avoid conflicts
+   - The extension uses smart positioning to avoid conflicts.
-   - Icons will automatically reposition if conflicts are detected
+   - Icons will automatically reposition if conflicts are detected.
-   - Default position is bottom-left to minimize interference
+   - The default position is bottom-left to minimize interference.

-2. Images not downloading
+2. **Images Not Downloading**:
-   - Check if the image is fully loaded
+   - Ensure the image is fully loaded.
-   - Some websites may require authentication
+   - Some websites may require authentication.
-   - Check browser console for error messages
+   - Check the browser console for error messages.

 ### Reporting Issues

-Please report issues through GitHub issues with:
+Please report issues through GitHub issues with the following details:
 - Browser version
 - Steps to reproduce
 - Screenshot if possible